As a woodworker or maker, one day you will need to make a wooden circle for that particular project.

 This way, you have placed the disk perfectly in the middle of your workpiece.

 Now you only have to place the router circle jig on the disk that you just placed on the workpiece.

 Do this by entering the bolt into the hole of the disk you just placed on your workpiece.

 Determine the diameter of your circle by adjusting the threaded rod with nuts.

 Make sure you tighten the nuts properly!
 Due to the vibrations of the router, these can come off and the diameter of the circle will change.

 Turn on the router and run.

-I hope this information on how to make a router circle jig was helpful and that this blog and video inspires you.
-Let me know in a comment below.
+I hope this information on how to make a router circle jig was helpful, and that this blog and video inspires you.

 I’m looking forward to seeing you soon in another blog or video.